 Dash Replenishment Service

-Amazon's Dash Replenishment Service (DRS) enables connected devices to order physical goods from Amazon when supplies are running low—like a Brita Water Pitcher that orders more filters.
+Amazon's Dash Replenishment Service (DRS) enables connected devices to order physical goods from Amazon when supplies are running low, like a printer that orders more ink.

 DRS Self-Service Portal